-- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).
+- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

-The current API is inconsistent and will be replaced eventually.
-The old API will still be supported for a while.

-• Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware specially in larger meshes (#1243)
+- Inconsistent respondd API (#522) - The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while. - Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware specially in larger meshes (#1243)

+Optimizations in Gluon 2018.1 have significantly improved memory usage.
+There are still known bugs leading to unreasonably high load that we hope to solve in future releases.

+Fix kernel module dependency collection for external modules (#1580) A regression in v2018.1.2 prevented the batman-adv kmod from being loaded on devices without WiFi drivers.

+- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522) - The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while. - Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware specially in larger meshes (#1243) - Optimizations in Gluon 2018.1 have significantly improved memory usage.
+There are still known bugs leading to unreasonably high load that we hope to solve in future releases.
-• Fix a bug leading to missing IPv6 addresses in respondd announcements (#1523)

-The pattern that was used to match addresses from /proc/net/if_inet6 did not expect interface indexes growing past two characters.

-Mark ipq806x target as broken for unstable client WiFi (#1505)

-Station connections to the QCA9880 radio on the TP-Link C2600s are frequently disconnected, leading to an abysmal user experience.

-• Fix button behaviour on FRITZ!Box 4020 (#1544)

-Buttons were triggering an instant reboot into config mode, fix by setting buttons to active low instead of active high.

-• Prevent caching of redirects on config mode and status page (#1530)

-As the path to both config mode and status page were changed between versions users could be affected by a redirect to a no more valid URL.

-batman-adv has received two bugfixes, which were backported from v2018.4
+- Fix a bug leading to missing IPv6 addresses in respondd announcements (#1523) - The pattern that was used to match addresses from /proc/net/if_inet6 did not expect interface indexes growing past two characters. - Mark ipq806x target as broken for unstable client WiFi (#1505) - Station connections to the QCA9880 radio on the TP-Link C2600s are frequently disconnected, leading to an abysmal user experience. - Fix button behaviour on FRITZ!Box 4020 (#1544) - Buttons were triggering an instant reboot into config mode, fix by setting buttons to active low instead of active high. - Prevent caching of redirects on config mode and status page (#1530) - As the path to both config mode and status page were changed between versions users could be affected by a redirect to a no more valid URL. - batman-adv has received two bugfixes, which were backported from v2018.4